View George Newman's Obituary on newsleader.com and share memories

 George W. Newman, Jr.

+George, Jr. fought bravely without complaints, serious illnesses for many years right up to the time, he began the journey, we all must face.
+His favorite saying to his mother was, "I'll Be Alright".

+He was full of laughter, fun-loving, happy, and joyful, who never met a stranger.
+George Jr. is survived by his sister, Kathy Y. Newman whom he named at birth.
+Brother, Thomas K. Newman.
+One very special and only nephew, Tyler A.K.
+Newman.
+Aunts, Bernice Dandridge, Pacheco, California, Charlotte Gordon, Wilmington, Delaware, Thelma M. Newman, Oxford, North Carolina, Frances Newman, Garner North Carolina, one uncle, Francisco B. Newman Sr. Oxford, North Carolina.
+George, Jr. had a lot of cousins and friends.
+Walter Lewis was his driving companion.
+Two true friends, Ronnie Darcus and Roger Harden.
+George, Jr.'s "buddy" Caleb Harden.
+His former sister-in-law who continued to be like a sister, Evette Davenport.
+Adorable furry friends, Diva and Nikko.

-The family will receive friends one hour prior to the service 10:00 AM - 11:00 AM, on Monday, March 9, 2020 after which a Celebration of life will be held at the Henry Funeral Home Chapel.
+Family will receive friends one hour prior to the service 10:00 AM - 11:00 AM on Monday, March 9, 2020 after which a Celebration of life will be held at the Henry Funeral Home Chapel.
 Burial will follow in Oak Lawn Memory Gardens with full Military rites.